mangojuicejs/mangojuice/README.md

   ...
 }
 ```
-**`port({ model, destroy, exec })`** is a special function of logic object, that is aimed to subscribe to some global events.
+**`port()`** is a special function of logic object, that is aimed to subscribe to some global events.
 In the example we just made an interval for refreshing the search results every 10 secs.

 **`destroy.then(() => clearInterval(timer));`** subscribes to the destroy Promise, which will be resolved when the block is removed.
 For example when model of the `SearchResults` will be removed – set to `null` – in `Main` block.